+The history of the “Longest Running Most Successful Fish Pen Program” in the State of California.
 The Fish Rearing Cage Program was established in 1985 in the Hamilton Branch area by two local fishermen, Jim Pleau and Reuben Chavez with the assistance of Ron DeCoto, a biologist with the Department of Fish & Game (DFG).
-They started with two nylon net pens which were located at Lassen View Resort owned by Jim and Reuben.
-The DFG provided the fish via hatcheries to rear during the winter months.
-DFG also provided food to feed the fish, acquired the necessary permit from PG&E to have the nylon nets in the waters of Lake Almanor, and took responsibility for maintenance of the net cages.
+They started with two nylon net pens which were located at Lassen View Resort owned by Jim, Reuben and their wives Julie Chavez and Toni Pleau.
+The DFW provided the fish via hatcheries, DFW also provided food to feed the fish, acquired the necessary permit from PG&E to have the nylon nets in the waters of Lake Almanor, and took responsibility for maintenance of the net cages.

-The cage program was very successful; so much so that DFG decided to provide two aluminum cages which were a much sturdier structure than nylon nets.
+The cage program was highly successful; so much so that DFG decided to provide two aluminum cages which were a much sturdier structure than nylon nets.
 It was at this time that the Almanor Fishing Association (AFA) was established.

 In the fall of 2007, DFG transferred ownership and maintenance of the 22-year-old fish rearing cage program to California Inland Fisheries Foundation Inc. primarily because the state could no longer afford to pay for the maintenance and the fish food.
 In 2009 Kokanee Power was granted ownership to cover the fish food, insurance liability, and permit from PG&E for the project.
-AFA took ownership for the maintenance and continued responsibility for feeding the fish.
-That same year the cage program appeared to be in danger of ending because of the condition of the cages.
-After 22 years in the water, they badly needed repairs; the supporting timber and floats were water-logged and looked like one big storm away from breaking apart.
-The AFA Board of Directors and membership were very concerned and wanted to keep this program moving forward.
+AFA took ownership of the maintenance and continued responsibility for feeding the fish.
+That same year the cage program was in danger of ending because of the condition of the cages.
+After 22 years in the water, they desperately needed repairs; the supporting timber and floats were water-logged and looked like one big storm away from breaking apart.
+The AFA Board of Directors and membership were genuinely concerned and wanted to keep this program moving forward.
 In 2010 and 2011 repairs on the pens were done by volunteers with financial support from CIFFI, Kokanee Power, and the Plumas County Fish and Game Commission.
 Brett Womack of Almanor Dock Supply was also instrumental with the platform work that was needed.
 In the end, the five wooden platforms and ten aluminum pens were successfully repaired!

 In 2015 the Darrah Springs Hatchery was quarantined due to the result of the whirling disease and shut down.
 Darrah Springs has been the sole supplier of the fish for our program.
 CF&W informed AFA that we would not be receiving fish for the 2015/16 cage program.
 At that time, most of our pen lids were damaged and in need of repair.
-After much debate the AFA Board decided it would be in the best interests of the program to hold off on the repairs until the following year.
-AFA President Rich Dengler and Vice President Eric Rutgers continued to search for fish.
-In late September, the Shasta Hatchery, which was also quarantined due to the Whirling Disease, was removed from the closure and delivered 30,000 Shasta Lake Trout.
-AFA volunteers spent countless hours cleaning, repairing and prepping six cages to accommodate the 30,000 fish.
+After much debate, the AFA Board decided it would be in the best interests of the program to hold off on the repairs until the following year.
+AFA President Rich Dengler and Vice President Eric Rudgers continued to search for fish.
+In late September, the Shasta Hatchery, which was also quarantined due to the Whirling Disease, was removed from the closure, and delivered 30,000 Shasta Lake Trout.
+AFA volunteers spent countless hours cleaning, repairing, and prepping six cages to accommodate the 30,000 fish.
 Throughout the Winter, the pens and lids took a beating.
 Strong winter storms, debris from the Branch, otters and birds breached the lids, and we lost a large number of fish.
-By the end of the season we had fish in three cages, and we were able to release approximately 15,000 of the original 30,000 fish delivered.
+By the end of the season, we had fish in three cages, and we were able to release approximately 15,000 of the original 30,000 fish delivered.
 Some of the missing 15,000 fish breached the cages and made it into the lake safely, just sooner than we had hoped.

 With a determined board, supporting community and dedicated volunteers our cage program was back on track.
 DF&W was still recovering from drought and the impact of the Whirling Disease, so we would only receive 25,000 fish for our 2016/17 cage program.
 Divers from DF&W inspected our cages and deemed eight were capable of holding fish.
-We were set to go, food was purchased, insurance in place, cages cleaned and our fish were delivered.
+We were set to go, food was purchased, insurance in place, cages cleaned, and our fish were delivered.
 Things were finally looking up for our Cage Program, then we were devastated by a series of winter storms that we have not witnessed in more than 20 years.
-Snow followed by atmospheric rivers that dumped over three inches of rain on top of the snow resulted in a raging river of water down Hamilton Branch that busted up our transfer dock and literally tore our fish cages apart.
+Snow followed by atmospheric rivers that dumped over three inches of rain on top of the snow resulted in a raging river of water down Hamilton Branch that busted our transfer dock and tore our fish cages apart.
 Feeders found two docks spinning in the turbulent waters with four pens attached to one section and six pens (five with fish) thirty yards up stream.
 The pens with fish had more than two solid inches of debris that had to be removed prior to feeding.
-Feeders had to boat in to remove debris and access damages, fortunately the fish proved to be as resilient as our volunteers.
-After cleaning out the pens, checking anchors and chains we found the fish to be alive, healthy and hungry with a total of five perished fish.
+Feeders had to boat in to remove debris and access damage, fortunately the fish proved to be as resilient as our volunteers.
+After cleaning out the pens, checking anchors and chains we found the fish to be alive, healthy, and hungry with a total of five perished fish.